-The completion of an acknowledgment that contains statements that the notary public knows to be false not only may cause the notary public to be liable for civil penalties and administrative action, but is also a criminal offense.
+The completion of a certificate of acknowledgment that contains statements that the notary public knows to be false not only may cause the notary public to be liable for civil penalties and administrative action, but is also a criminal offense.

-A notary public may complete an acknowledgment form required in another state or jurisdiction of the United States on documents to be filed in that other state or jurisdiction, provided the form does not require the notary public to determine or certify that the signer holds a particular representative capacity or to make other determinations and certifications not allowed by California law.
+A notary public may complete a certificate of acknowledgment required in another state or jurisdiction of the United States on documents to be filed in that other state or jurisdiction, provided the form does not require the notary public to determine or certify that the signer holds a particular representative capacity or to make other determinations and certifications not allowed by California law.

-Any certificate of acknowledgment taken within this state shall be in substantially the following form:
+Any certificate of acknowledgment taken within this state shall be in the following form:

-State of California County of On before me, (here insert name and d title of the officer), personally appeared to me on the basis of satisfactory evidence) to subscribed to the within instrument and acknowle same in his/her/their authorized capacity(ies), an instrument the person(s), or the entity upon behathe instrument.
-WITNESS my hand and official seal. edged to me that he/she/they executed the d that by his/her/their signature(s) on the NOTARY PUBLIC SIGNATURE NOTARY PUBLIC SEAL
+State of California County of On before me, (here insert name appeared and title of the officer), personally personally known to me (or proved to me on the b pasis of satisfactory evidence) to be the person(s) whose name(s) is/are subscribed to the within instrument and acknowledged to me that he/she/they executed the same in his/her/their authorized capacity(ies), and that by his/her/their signature(s) on the instrument the person(s), or the entity upon behalf of which the person(s) acted, executed the instrument.
+WITNESS my hand and official seal.
+NOTARY PUBLIC SIGNATURE NOTARY PUBLIC SEAL

-NOTE: Key wording of an acknowledgment is "personally appeared."
+-NOTE: Key wording of an acknowledgment is "personally appeared."
 It is not acceptable to affix an acknowledgment to a document mailed or otherwise delivered to a notary public whereby the signer did NOT personally appear before the notary public, even if the signer is known by the notary public.
 Also, it is not acceptable to affix a notary public seal and signature to a document without the notarial wording.